 A call placed Tuesday night to Spielberg’s DreamWorks Studios led to a referral to a publicist, who did not immediately respond to an e-mail.

-This article appears in the Feb.
-6, 2013, edition of National Journal Daily as Courtney: Spielberg Smeared Connecticut in ‘Lincoln’.
+This article appears in the February 6, 2013 edition of NJ Daily as Courtney: Spielberg Smeared Connecticut in ‘Lincoln’.